Juil Nuatim

-Juil Nuatim (born 7 November 1959) is a Malaysian politician who has served as a Member of the Sabah State Legislative Assembly for Limbahau since September 2020.
-He is a member of Gabungan Rakyat Sabah (GRS) and was a member of the Social Democratic Harmony Party (KDM) and the Heritage Party (WARISAN).
-He served as the 1st and founding Deputy President of KDM for the non-Muslim bumiputera quota from the party foundation in January 2022 to his resignation from the party in May 2023.
-On 28 December 2021, Melalap MLA Peter Anthony and him left WARISAN and became independents.
+Juil Nuatim (born 7 November 1960) is a Malaysian politician who has served as the State Assistant Minister of Rural Development of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Rubin Balang since December 2025, as well as Member of the Sabah State Legislative Assembly for Limbahau since September 2020.
+He is a member of the United Sabah Party (PBS), a component party of the GRS and formerly a member of the Heritage Party (WARISAN) and the Social Democratic Harmony Party (KDM) where he served as the 1st and founding Deputy President of KDM for the non-Muslim Bumiputera quota from the party foundation in January 2022 to his resignation from the party in May 2023.

+On 28 December 2021, he and together with Melalap MLA Peter Anthony left WARISAN and became independents.
 Exactly a month later on 28 January 2022, they founded KDM and became the 1st and founding party president and deputy president respectively.
 On 21 May 2023, he resigned from KDM.
 One day before "Anti-parties switching law" been approved in Sabah on 25 May 2023, he joined and officially become one of the direct members of Gabungan Rakyat Sabah (GRS).